electricbookworks/epub-to-app/README.md

 This turns an epub into a very rudimentary Android app.

+More specifically, it copies and adapts an epub's content into the content of very basic Apache Cordova project, which you can then adapt and build into an app for any platform that Cordova supports.

 ## Dependencies

-- Currently, Windows (to use the `run.bat` script, though you could hack your way in the command line on any OS)
+- Currently, Windows (to use the `run.bat` script, alternatively see [Manual usage](#manual-usage) below)
 - Node.js
 - Android Studio
 - Apache Cordova